Skip to content

 Migrating passkeys to a new domain

 1. Domain migration - at some point you may need to change your domain.
-If a passkey is registered to oldsite.com, how will your users sign in on newsite.com?
+If your passkeys are registered to oldsite.com, how will your users sign in on newsite.com?

-2. Related domains - users may legitimately want to log in using a passkey from a different domain e.g. using an acme.com passkey on acme.co.uk.
+2. Related domains - users may legitimately want to present a passkey from a different domain e.g. presenting an example.com passkey to example.co.uk.

-Fortunately the specifications now support related origin requests, allowing you to accept passkeys registered to other domains.
+Fortunately the passkey specs now support Related Origin Requests, allowing you to accept passkeys bound to other domains.

 https://oldsite.com/.well-known/webauthn